-Director of Campus Life/Student Conduct Officer delegates the daily management of the Student Conduct system to the Assistant Director of Campus life that is designated as the Student Conduct Officer.
+Director of Campus Life/Student Conduct Officer serves as the Chief Student Conduct Officer and delegates the daily management of the Student Conduct system to the Assistant Director of Campus life that is designated as the Student Conduct Officer.
+The Chief Student Conduct Officer has the authority to review and alter all findings of the Student Conduct Officer.